stechstudio/laravel-zipstream/README.md

 ## Add files from Storage disks

 You can add files from Laravel's `Storage` facade.
-Just provide the disk name as the first part of the path:
+Use `addFromDisk` and provide the disk name as the first argument:

 ```php
 Zip::create("package.zip")